CompPhysVienna/n2p2/src/doc/sphinx/source/topics/keywords.rst

 **Examples**:
    ``elements O H Zn``

 This keyword defines all elements via a list of element symbols.
 The number of items provided has to be consistent with the argument of the ``number_of_elements`` keyword.
 The order of the items is not important, elements are automatically sorted according to their atomic number.
+The list `nnp::ElementMap::knownElements
+<../doxygen/classnnp_1_1ElementMap.html#ad0295785b2db8268cfc175b835046a1e>`__
-The list :member:`nnp::ElementMap::knownElements` contains a list of recognized element symbols.
+contains a list of recognized element symbols.

 ----